Ratstail91/Toy/c-api/toy_reffunction_h.md

 This function increases the reference counter of `refFunction` by 1, before returning the given pointer.

+This function reserves the right to create a deep copy where needed.

 ### Toy_RefFunction* Toy_deepCopyRefFunction(Toy_RefFunction* refFunction)

-This function behaves identically to `Toy_copyRefFunction`, except that it explicitly preforms a deep copy of the internal memory.
+This function behaves identically to `Toy_copyRefFunction`, except that it explicitly forces a deep copy of the internal memory.
 Using this function should be done carefully, as it incurs a performance penalty that negates the benefit of this module.